wendellpiez/XMLjellysandwich/readme.md

         src="../lib/saxon/SaxonJS.min.js"><!-- cosmetic comment --></script>
 ```

-- Within a second `script` element there are settings for your source XML and your SEF (compiled XSLT) some as follows:
+- Within a second `script` element the SaxonJS.transform() function should be set up with settings for your source XML and your SEF (compiled XSLT).
+In the example below `{$resource_filename}` should give the path to the XML file you plan to deliver, relative to the hosting page.
+The `{$transform_href}` should point to your your SEF, also from the hosting page.
+The `{$xmljellysandwich_pack}` identifies the entry point for the stylesheet (this names a template appearing in XSLTs produced by the starter-maker, but your XSLT could offer its own entry points).
+Adjust as necessary for your XSLT.

 ```
 <script>